Get the confidence and skills you need to be prepared for whatever comes your way in the classroom!

 Use of a structured system for explicitly teaching students anything you want them to do in the classroom or school.

-Allocation of time for daily independent learning transfer.
+Allocation of time for daily learning transfer that is both teacher and learner driven.

 Giving children the ability and opportunity to choose.